JohnTheCoolingFan/PlutoniumEnergy/README.md

 ## Description

 This mod adds new nuclear material - Plutonium (238 and 239 isotopes).
-You can get ir by using an advanced reprocessing process for Uranium nuclear fuel.
+You can get it by using an advanced reprocessing process for Uranium nuclear fuel.
-![Advanced Nuclear fuel reprocessing](.img/Advanced%20Nuclear%20fuel%20Reprocessing.png) Using it, you can make Plutonium-based nuclear fuel for the regular reactor or MOX fuel, which is a mix of Uranium and Plutonium. the MOX reactor is smaller and has a lower energy output alone, but has an increased neighbour bonus.
+![Advanced Nuclear fuel reprocessing](.img/Advanced%20Nuclear%20fuel%20Reprocessing.png) With the new material, you can make Plutonium-based nuclear fuel for the regular reactor or MOX fuel, which is a mix of Uranium and Plutonium. the MOX reactor is smaller and has a lower energy output alone, but has an increased neighbour bonus.
 ![Plutonium Energy generation](.img/Plutonium%20Energy%20generation.png)
 If you want to produce a lot of Plutonium, you will need to use Nuclear Breeding.
 It's a way to generate more Plutonium by burning a cell in a special Breeder reactor.
 ![Nuclear breeding](.img/Nuclear%20Breeding.png)